 THE DEAD WRITER, N˙ria A˝ˇ.
 Translated by Debbie Garrick

-Anna is a middle-aged writer who has bought up her daughter alone.
-In the present Berta is grown up, and the desire to meet her father, who she has only ever seen in a photograph, increases as her relationship with her boyfriend reaches crisis point.
-Hans works in a factory and has a sister, Clara, a misunderstood girl who is infatuated with this guy who rides a motorbike.
+Anna is a middle-aged writer who has brought up her daughter all alone.
+Now that her daughter, Berta, is all grown up she wants to meet the unknown father sheĺs only ever seen in a photograph.
+Berta has a boyfriend called Hans, and as their relationship reaches crisis point, her need to connect with her father grows stronger.
+Hans works in a factory and has a sister named Clara.
+Clara is lonely and misunderstood, and has a bit of an obsession with this guy who rides a motorbike.

-But, above all, this is the story of Anna Flieder, who decides to write a more biographic-style novel and her inspiration takes the form of the man who abandoned her all those years ago.
+All these lives intertwine, but within them is the story of Anna Flieder, a woman who decides to write a story based on her life.
+Her inspiration?
+A shadowy form of the man who she abandoned all those years agoů

 "The story shows the process of creation of a literary work (...)
 It's a novel aimed at those who like to read, those who let themselves be absorbed into the reading because it requires a lot of imagination and there are lots of things which are just hinted at." -Review in La Ma˝ana